goinfinite/ez/README.md

 12. The install process also creates a systemd unit to run the project.
 Use the following commands to disable the service so you can run the project manually with Air during development:

 ```
-systemctl disable control
+systemctl disable ez
-systemctl stop control
+systemctl stop ez
 ```

-13. If you get a license error, you can run `control license refresh` to force the license to be regenerated.
+13. If you get a license error, you can run `ez license refresh` to force the license to be regenerated.

 ### Environment Variables